tlodderstedt/eudiw_advanced/payment/delegated_sca/README.md

 }
 ```

-The parameter `present_to_thirdparty' contains the additional data and indicates to the wallet a modified flow.
+The parameter `present_to_thirdparty` contains the additional data and indicates to the wallet a modified flow.

 * `credential_id` identifies the requested credentials, the RP wants to present to a third party.
-* `dpop_key' is the public key the credential presentation (used as access token) shall be bound to.
+* `dpop_key` is the public key the credential presentation (used as access token) shall be bound to.

 Note: the `present_to_thirdparty' function MAY be combined with transaction data.